 Parkhurst has had the opportunity to work with a small handful of talented factories in its past on both development and production.
 Each factory and team have played crucial roles in getting Parkhurst to where it is today.
 Oftentimes, some shoe factories globally don’t always have the technology or labor force to produce every style of boot, or every type of build from start to finish, or are able to use certain materials.
-Within the USA, this technology and fundamental production capabilities are even more limited in scope and have become almost scarce due the aftermath of Covid-19 and the supply chain/labor crisis.
-This is why Parkhurst works with both factories in the U.S. and Spain to ensure a quality build is delivered to our customers.
-We do keep a lookout for factories globally who can produce specific boots with specific builds and up to the level of quality customers demand.
+Within the USA, this technology and fundamental production capabilities are even more limited in scope and have become almost non-existent leading up to, and due to the aftermath of Covid-19 and the supply chain/labor crisis.
+This is why Parkhurst works with both vendors in the U.S., Spain and Portugal to ensure a quality build is delivered to our customers.
+We always keep a lookout for factories globally who can produce specific boots with specific builds and up to the level of quality customers demand.

 Build